+(Powder-actuated, screws,

-Commentary: (Powder-actuated, screws, pneumatically-driven fasteners, etc.) are recognized as viable anchoring methods, providing the type and spacing of said fastener satisfies the design criteria.
-Documentation in the form of test data, design calculations, or design charts should be submitted by the fastener manufacturer as the basis for obtaining approval.
+pneumatically-driven fasteners, etc.) are recognized as viable anchoring methods, providing the type and spacing of said fastener satisfies the design criteria.
+Documentation in the form of test data, design calculations, or design charts should be submitted by the fastener manufacturer on the basis for obtaining approval.
 The deck manufacturer may recommend additional fasteners to stabilize the given profile against sideslip of any unfastened ribs.

-4.4 Concrete Placement:
+4.4 Construction Practice